Is Fresh Milled Flour Better for You?

-Homemade flour, it’s a bit of a thing in the foodie world, isn’t it?
-We aren’t going to lie, most people didn’t know milling your own flour was even a thing that people did, how easy it can be, or how beneficial it really is.
+Many people are not aware of how easy it can be or how beneficial it is to mill your own flour using fresh grain and a powerful stand mixer.
 That’s why we are here to help you learn more about the benefits of milling your very own fresh flour!

 Elevated Nutrition: Commercial mills remove 30 percent of the wheat kernel, removing the most nutritious part of the grain to make white flour.
 Milling your own flour not only ensures that your flour is as nutritious as it can be, but it also has a wonderful taste that is lost to commercially made whole-grain flour.